 No example but Jesus

 We do not have an example in the Bible of someone who never faced temptations.
 But we do have Jesus, who faced all temptations without ever sinning.
 He is our example.
-But more than that, He is our Saviour.
+But more than that, He is our Savior.
 If we believe in Him, He will give us eternal life on the new earth.
-No temptation will be there, just joy and worship.100% Free Bible Course
+No temptation will be there, just joy and worship.

 We now offer a 100% free, Internet based Bible course.
 In 15 short lessons you will learn God's message for you in his Word.